theRealKarlos/typescript-pulsequeue/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

----

-**Note**: This project is designed as a learning tool and demonstration of best practices.
-For production use, additional security, monitoring, and operational considerations should be implemented.

-# Test manual approval workflow

-# Test manual approval with AWS credentials
+_Disclaimer: This project is for demonstration and educational purposes only.
+No warranty is provided._